1/2—Japanese Tsuba, 1916

 Take Notes for your Acupuncturist

 Traditional Chinese Medicine has a rich and storied tradition of diagnosing systemic patterns in the body through observance of the menstrual cycle.
 Your blood sends you messages in passenger pigeons of clots and cramps.
 A well-trained Chinese Medical Physician can interpret the augury of bloodstains and mood swings, and use this knowledge to inform herbal formulas and acupuncture point prescriptions, even for issues not related to your menses!
 We LOVE when our patients show a pioneering spirit, and take detailed notes on the color, thickness, quantity, and flow of their blood.
-It helps us craft the best possible treatment protocol to address your health needs.
+It helps us craft the best possible treatment protocol to address your unique health needs.
 Before rinsing your sponge out in the sink, take a moment to ruminate on the nature of your flow, scribbling a few notes before sending it off in a proper Viking funeral down the drain.
 No pen and paper handy in that urinal?
 You can use ‘My Moontime Period Tracker’, my favorite cycle-tracking app that allows you to imbue your ebb and flow with sacred sorcery by teaching you how to interpret your cycle signals, take hold of your fertility, and tether your magic to the flow of the moon.

 Fertilize Your Garden